wintere/introhpc-archive/talapas-scripting/lesson.md

 ### Putting it Together: Pipes and Filters
 {: .no_toc }

-This idea of linking programs together is why Unix has been so successful.
+This idea of linking commands through pipelines is part of the Unix 'pipes and filters' model.
-Instead of creating enormous programs that try to do many different things, Unix programmers focus on creating lots of simple tools that each do one job well, and that work well with each other.
-This programming model is called 'pipes and filters'.
 We've already seen pipes;
 a **filter** is a program like `wc` or `sort` that transforms a stream of input into a stream of output.